amazon-archives/amazon-cognito-identity-js/README.md

 4. `jsbn.js` and `jsbn2.js` from the [JavaScript BN library](http://www-cs-students.stanford.edu/~tjw/jsbn/) developed by Tom Wu, the inventor of the Secure Remote Password protocol.

-5. `sjcl.js` from the [Stanford JavaScript Crypto Library](https://github.com/bitwiseshiftleft/sjcl)

-   Use the build from GitHub, rather than the one linked from the library's homepage, as the latter file is out-of-date and is missing required methods.
-[This version](https://raw.githubusercontent.com/bitwiseshiftleft/sjcl/master/sjcl.js) contains all the necessary functions.

 Optionally, to use other AWS services, include a build of the [AWS SDK for JavaScript](http://aws.amazon.com/sdk-for-browser/).

 Include all of the files in your HTML page before calling any Amazon Cognito Identity SDK APIs: